 Title: “Biden in the First 100 Days” >> For his capstone project, Alandro Valdez used his studies in both Environmental Studies and Government to produce six detailed infographics outlining environmental policies enacted and planned by the Biden Administration in the first 100 days in office.
 The in-depth and well-designed infographics cover the international climate actions, land conservation efforts, environmental justice policies, plans to halt oil and gas extraction, and more.

 ENST Minors 2022

-We were so pleased to work with another great group of graduates, and our biggest class to date!
-These outstanding culminating projects covered a wide array of environmental issues from myriad perspectives, while collectively addressing the senses of challenge and possibility in these times:
+We were so pleased to work with another great group of graduates!
+These outstanding culminating projects covered a wide array of environmental issues from myriad perspectives, while collectively addressing the sense of challenge and possibility in these times: